stanfordnlp/plot-interface/README.md

 * Navigate to [`http://localhost:8000`](http://localhost:8000) (Note `http`, not `https`)
 * To query a local server instead of our default server, use [`http://localhost:8000/?host=localhost`](http://localhost:8000/?host=localhost)
 * Try utterances such as _"new car"_ and _"background red"_

+## Turking guide

+* require ?uid=workerId&sid=assignmentId

+* sid is used to retrieve session storage, and expected to be unique.